KayJay7/esperto/README.md

-## Esperto
+# Esperto

-This crate provides a performant implementation of the Esperto input system, a powerful and robust system for key combinations.
+This crate provides a performant implementation of the esperto input system, a powerful and robust system for key combinations.
 The implementation is generic, so that it can be easily plugged into new and existing systems, regardless of their needs.

 The main functionalities are provided by the [`combo::ComboHandler`] struct.

 The crate also provides a SDL3 based demo in the examples section, that prints recognized key combinations on a window.

-Esperto input syste
+The crate is available on [crates.io](https://crates.io/crates/esperto).

-### Definitions
+## Definitions

 Mapped keys are **action keys**.
 They can have a default mapped action and eventual *modified* actions.